 Date of preparation:

-* Stemetil tablets currently not available in New Zealand
+* Stemetil tablets and suppositories currently not available in New Zealand